zaphosting/docs/docs/dedicated-raid.md

 * Cache Settings
 The cache option can be adjusted to increase the read/write rates of the SSD a bit.
-Basically, the last data blocks are cached during every write process for safety reasons as example in case of a voltage loss.
+Basically, the last data blocks are cached during every write process for safety reasons for example in case of a voltage loss.
 This causes a minimal performance disadvantage.

 ### Creating a new RAID